babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 ## Recommendations to Discuss

-We should shift our fixed view of publishing JavaScript to one that keeps up with the standard which pushes forward.
+We should shift our fixed view of publishing JavaScript to one that keeps up with the latest standard.

+For package authors.

-My recommendation is that package authors should continue to publish ES5/CJS under `main` for backwards compat with current tooling and workflow but also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on like `main-es`.
-I don't believe `module` should be that key since it was intended only for JS Modules.
+We should continue to publish ES5/CJS under `main` for backwards compatibility with current tooling but also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on like `main-es`.
+(I don't believe `module` should be that key since it was intended only for JS Modules).

 > Maybe we should decide on another key in `package.json`, maybe `"es"`?
 Reminds me of a poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).

 Compiling dependencies isn't just something for one project/company to take advantage of: it requires a push by the whole community to move forward.
 Even though this effort will be natural, it might require some sort of standardization: we can implement a set of criteria for how libraries can opt-in to publishing ES2015+ and verify this via CI/tooling/npm itself.

+For tool authors/everyone.

 Documentation needs to updated to mention the benefits of compiling `node_modules`, how to do so for the library authors, and how to consume it in bundlers/compilers.

-With Babel 7, consumers can more safely use `preset-env` and opt-in to running on `node_modules` with new config options like `overrides`.
+And with Babel 7, consumers can more safely use `preset-env` and opt-in to running on `node_modules` with new config options like `overrides`.

 ## Let's Do This!

 Compiling JavaScript shouldn't be just about the specific ES2015/ES5 distinction, whether it's for our app or our dependencies!
-Hopefully this is an encouraging call to action re-starting conversations around making compiling dependencies more first-class.
+Hopefully this is an encouraging call to action re-starting conversations around using ES2015+ published dependencies more first-class.

 This post goes into some of the ways Babel should help with this effort, but we'll need everyone's help to change the ecosystem: more education, more opt-in published packages, and better tooling.